In This Article

+We're all familiar with the classic hair-removal methods—applying depilatories, waxing, and tweezing.
+Although these are popular options, they're not always beneficial to your skin (personally, the redness, sensitivity, and irritation that persists for days after waxing my overgrown eyebrows is unbelievable).
 Not to mention these methods are so annoyingly temporary.
 Is there anything better out there?
 We posed this (rather urgent) question to a team of skincare and hair removal experts, and thankfully, the answer is a resounding yes.
-Keep reading to learn about six expert-approved methods for getting rid of unwanted facial hair!
+Keep reading for eight effective ways to remove unwanted facial hair.

-As Garrett Gause MD, the Director of Medical Affairs at Ideal Image, explains, "Laser light works by targeting the pigment in the hair follicle, destroying the follicle which prevents the hair from returning.
+As Garrett Gause, MD, the vice president of medical affairs at Ideal Image, explains, "Laser light works by targeting the pigment in the hair follicle, destroying the follicle which prevents the hair from returning.
 Our hair grows in stages and at any given time the hair follicle might be in a dormant or sleeping cycle.
-The laser will target the hair when it's in the growing phase so it takes several treatments to get the best results."
+The laser will target the hair when it's in a growing phase, so it takes several treatments to get the best results."

 Scher recommends IPL for peach fuzz or light hair that wouldn't respond well to laser hair removal.
 Her IPL device of choice is Lumecca.
 "It removes the light hair while also tightening the skin, closing the pores, evening skin tone, and building collagen," she says.
 "You only need about four treatments and your peach fuzz is gone."

 Do keep in mind, though, that electrolysis isn't without some possible side effects.
 "Electrolysis is typically a more tedious option, and it carries a little bit more risk of causing skin discoloration around the hair follicles as a side effect," Akhavan says.
 Be sure to consult a certified and experienced professional in order to minimize possible side effects.